-What’s the Best Steel for a Katana?
+Best Steel for Katana

 Carbon steel is a great steel option for Katana swords.
-Carbon steel is designated by the first two digits (10), followed by a number ranging from 01 to 99 with each point signifying that 0.01% of the steel is carbon.
+Carbon steel is designated by the first two digits, 10, followed by a number ranging from 01 to 99 with each point signifying that 0.01% of the steel is carbon.
 For instance, 1095 carbon steel has 0.95% carbon content.

-1045 Carbon Steel
+- 1045 Carbon Steel

-5160 Spring Steel
+- 5160 Spring Steel

 This steel is a low chromium alloy of steel.
 The chromium combined with a small amount of silicon results in a tough and durable sword.

-T10 Tool Steel
+- T10 Tool Steel

 This is a steel alloy with tungsten.
 The tungsten makes it resistant to abrasions and scratches compared to most types of steels.

-Folded Damascus Steel
+Folded / Damascus Katana Steel

-What About Stainless Steel?
+What about Stainless Steel?

-While stainless steel is good for knives and saves you from needing to maintain the blade, any stainless steel blade that’s over 12 inches is considered too brittle for functional use.
-It’s not the best metal for a sword, as it easily breaks upon impact.
-Most stainless steel swords are reserved for decorative purposes.
+While stainless steel is good for knives and saves you from needing to maintain the blade, any stainless-steel blade that’s over 12 inches is considered too brittle for functional use and can easily break upon impact.
+As such, most stainless-steel swords are reserved for decorative purposes.
 We refuse to sell any stainless steel swords or other sword-like objects here at Swords of Northshire.